kaskr/RTMB/README.md

 - Debugging can be performed using the normal R debugger rather than gdb.
 - Most common TMB features are supported.
 See [current list of working examples](./tmb_examples).

-More information, including vignettes and documentation, can be found on the [RTMB universe page](https://kaskr.r-universe.dev/RTMB).
+More information, including vignettes ([introduction](https://kaskr.r-universe.dev/articles/RTMB/RTMB-introduction.html) [advanced](https://kaskr.r-universe.dev/articles/RTMB/RTMB-advanced.html)) and [documentation](https://kaskr.r-universe.dev/RTMB#reference), can be found on the [RTMB universe page](https://kaskr.r-universe.dev/RTMB).

 ## Install